Neural Task Synthesis for Visual Programming: Training and Validation on Synthetic Specifications

-\textbf{Domain-specific elements.} We begin by defining a few domain-specific elements that are important for evaluation in this section.
-First, as introduced in Section~\ref{sec.problemsetup}, we use two DSLs shown in Figures~\ref{fig.experiments.dataset.hocdsl}~and~\ref{fig.experiments.dataset.kareldsl}, adapted from the DSLs in \cite{DBLP:conf/iclr/BunelHDSK18,DBLP:conf/nips/AhmedCEFGRS20}.
+\textbf{Visual programming domains.} We consider two popular visual programming domains: \emph{Hour of Code:Maze Challenge} by Code.org (\hocType)~\citep{hourofcode_maze,codeorg} and \karelType{}~\citep{pattis1995karel}, as introduced in Sections~\ref{sec.introduction}~and~\ref{sec.problemsetup}.
+Both these programming domains have been studied extensively in the literature on program/task synthesis~\citep{DBLP:conf/iclr/BunelHDSK18,DBLP:conf/iclr/ShinKGBTSS19,DBLP:conf/nips/AhmedCEFGRS20,DBLP:conf/nips/GuptaCCS20} and computing education~\citep{DBLP:conf/lats/PiechSHG15,edm20-zero-shot,DBLP:conf/aied/GhoshTDS22}.
+We define a few domain-specific elements for these visual programming domains.
+First, as introduced in Section~\ref{sec.problemsetup}, we use two domain-specific languages (DSLs) adapted from \citep{DBLP:conf/iclr/BunelHDSK18,DBLP:conf/nips/AhmedCEFGRS20}.
 Second, as mentioned in Section~\ref{sec.method}, we will use domain-specific scoring functions $\FScore^{\text{\hocType}}$ and $\FScore^{\text{\karelType}}$ to capture quality of a visual programming task.
-In our work, we adapt scoring functions used in \cite{DBLP:conf/nips/AhmedCEFGRS20}.
+In our work, we adapt scoring functions used in \citep{DBLP:conf/nips/AhmedCEFGRS20}.
 Full details are provided in the supplementary material; in a nutshell, these scoring functions are designed to intuitively capture the synthesis objectives set in Section~\ref{sec.problemsetup}, including properties like code coverage and trace quality.
-These scoring functions will be used in different ways throughout this section: (a) during training of \AlgoNeurTaskSyn{}'s puzzle generator as a reward for RL agent and during inference to select an output task from candidates; (b) when evaluating different techniques with a surrogate metric based on these scoring functions; (c) when creating synthetic dataset as discussed next.
+These scoring functions will be used in different ways: (a) during training of \AlgoNeurTaskSyn{}'s puzzle generator as a reward for RL agent and during inference to select an output task from candidates; (b) when evaluating different techniques with a surrogate metric based on these scoring functions; (c) when computing the quality of expert-designed code-task pairs for the runtime experiments.
+For each domain, we will make use of an offline, time-intensive, method \TaskOracle(\code): it does one million symbolic executions of a given code \code{} and returns highest-scoring task w.r.t. scoring function $\FScore$ (cf. Footnote~\ref{footnote.taskoracle}).